Are your translations private?

 Here are my dos and don’ts to get the benefits of machine translation tools without the risk:

-- Do implement a data protection policy for using machine translation tools and make sure everyone within your organisation understands it and the reasons they must comply.
+Do implement a data protection policy for using machine translation tools.
+Make sure everyone within your organisation understands it and the reasons they must comply.

-- Don’t copy and paste content without checking it thoroughly and asking whether your organisation would be happy for it to be searchable online.
+Don’t copy and paste content without checking it for sensitive content, ask yourself whether your organisation would be happy for it to be searchable online.

 So next time you receive an email from an overseas colleague or customer and need to translate it, think about whether it’s a good idea to use an online translation tool.
 Instead, it may be better to find a bilingual colleague to translate the content or use a trusted translation partner.